Alex-wuhu/polymarket_agents/README.md

 # Getting started

-This repo is inteded for use with Python 3.9
+This repo targets Python 3.10+ and uses [uv](https://docs.astral.sh/uv/) for dependency management.

 1. Clone the repository